fbsamples/workplace-platform-samples/SupportScripts/Python/DownloadMessagesFromMember/README.md

 ### GENERATE ACCESS TOKEN
 More information on how to generate an access token on Workplace can be found in [this link](https://developers.facebook.com/docs/workplace/custom-integrations-new/).
+"Read all messages" permission is needed for this script to work.

 ## RUN